Join a Team of World-changers

 - FYE courses are taught by real engineering faculty, not graduate students.
-What’s more, you get increased attention from and interaction with faculty due to smaller class sizes.
+What’s more, you get increased attention from faculty due to smaller class sizes.

 - You get to learn about each major in the college.
-Sure, you might want to be a civil engineer because a family member was a civil engineer, but you may discover another field of engineering that opens up a whole new world.
+Sure, you might want to be a civil engineer, but you may discover another field of engineering that opens up a whole new world.
 Plus, learning about other disciplines will better enable you to collaborate with students in other majors.